Our People

 Hugh Nankivell

 Hugh Nankivell is a reflective social musician and compulsive songmaker based in Bristol.
-Hugh has worked for AYM on developing this ITP programme during the last fifteen years.
+Hugh has worked for Young Sounds UK on developing this Discover programme during the last fifteen years.
 He also works as an Associate Musician for the Bournemouth Symphony Orchestra leading on intergenerational music-making, in hospitals, care settings and leading CPD training.
 His approach is to encourage and provide access for everyone to engage with music-making.

 Clare Portman